 Benefits – This asana enhances the circulation of blood.
 The raised hips enforce a good stretch.
 The muscles are stimulated and toned, and any energy is broken and released.

-How To Do It – Lie flat on your back, and bend your legs at the knees.
+How To Do It – Lie flat on your back, with the legs bent at the knees.
 Gently lift your hips and back off the floor.
-Straighten your shoulders and stretch out your arms so that they reach your feet.
+Roll the shoulders inward and stretch out your arms so that they reach your feet.
 Breathe long and deep.
 Hold the pose for a few seconds and release.

 12. Ananda Balasana